cloudfoundry-community/cf-meteor-buildpack/README.md

 We need to do an initial deploy of our app to Cloud Foundry so the app environment and bound services can be modified in following steps.

 ```
-% cf push leaderboard -b https://github.com/cloudfoundry-community/cf-meteor-buildpack.git
+% cf push leaderboard -b https://github.com/cloudfoundry-community/cf-meteor-buildpack.git --no-start
 ```

-This will not start successfully since we have not setup environment or bound a Mongo service to the app.
+This will not start the app, it will only upload the app.
+We will need to create a database to make the example app work.

-##Restage your Cloud Foundry app
+##Start your Cloud Foundry app

 To bind a Mongo service to our app we will look into the Cloud Foundry marketplace, create a mongo service instance and then bind that instance to our app.

+There are two options, you can use MongoDB or Mongolab.

+###MongoDB
 ```
 % cf marketplace
 Getting services from marketplace in org cs-home / space development as [username]...